Shadow1088/PyTests/README.txt

 These are my Python codes and other.
-Any kind of crtitism is really appreciated.
+Any kind of critism is really appreciated.
 Contacts on my profile.